KK-MS/notes/ml.ai.md

 ### Tensorflow **
 * https://github.com/tensorflow/tensorflow
-* Check the links: Tutorial, online-experiment, etc.
+* Check the links: Tutorial, online-experiment, Android, etc.
+* TBD: Android + Tensorflow.
 * Also note: C++ is used more !!

 ### Full course of ML Euro 20/months.
 Access to all library contents.